1. Mutual Fund Diversification

 It is clear that diversification forms one of the most important principles in investing.
 If one seeks to grow their portfolio it is vital to diversify their investment.

-- Diversification without any doubt protects the various asset classes in your investment kitty and helps it grow.
+- Diversifying, without any doubt, protects the various asset classes in your investment kitty and helps it grow.

 - As an investor, you get to explore more investment choices as you move from just one form to another.
 Nothing but dabbling and experimenting like this can educate investors and make them savvier in investing.